 Step 1: Cover the stain with water

-Fill up the pot as high as it takes to cover all of the burnt area.
+Fill up the pot as high as possible to cover the burnt area.

 You may use any brand of vinegar you have on hand.